ismailkuru/cs_544/README.md

 # CS 544 - Group 2
+Note: Runs on Linux (tested on Debian and Kali Linux)

 ## To Run
 * `ant all` to build
 * `ant server` to run commandline server, or `ant serverGUI` for GUI server